-When parents have continuously failed to provide proper care for their children and a juvenile court has ruled that the children are deprived, under certain circumstances the parents' rights to the children may be terminated.
+When parents have continuously failed to provide proper care for their children and a juvenile court has ruled that the children are dependent, under certain circumstances parents’ rights to the children may be terminated.

 - Lack of proper parental care or control

 - The physical, mental or emotional neglect of a child

 - The injury or death of a child’s sibling due to parental neglect or abuse